Edendale is a Community Environment Farm set on seven acres of land next to the Diamond Creek in Eltham.

 - Recommended small group donation of $10.
 Receipt can be issued.

-- Larger groups welcome but prior notice of visit is appreciated.
+- Larger groups are welcome but prior notice of visit is appreciated.
 Donation by arrangement.

-- Bookings using designated spaces or Tours by arrangement.
+- Bookings for designated spaces or tours by arrangement - please contact us.

 Bring a picnic

 - There is plenty of lawn space to throw out a picnic rug or use one of our undercover shelters with bench seating and trestle tables.